 - Subverted in The Tale of Two Towns: Alisa initially rejects your proposal because of her being a priestess, but the Harvest Goddess appears and convinces her that it's okay to get married.

 - Persona 4 deconstructs this with the Protagonist's uncle, Ryotaro Dojima.
 While he doesn't have a wife anymore, he does have a young daughter, and because he spends so much time at work because of the serial murder case along with trying to find the guy who ran over his wife, he worries that he doesn't know how to raise Nanako properly.
-And he's not entirely wrong.
+After undergoing Character Development by spending time with the protagonist, he admits that he's a coward, and he strives to be there for Nanako more, even if he's a busy man whose job tends to intrude on his time at inopportune moments.

 - One of the excuses Max uses in Sam & Max to turn down Mama Bosco.